lavague-ai/LaVague/extension_chrome/README.md

-## Setup your dev environment

-### 1. Setup

-`yarn` or `npm install`

-### 2. Running

-`yarn dev` or `npm run dev`

-This will allow the extension built files to be updated in real time when changes are made in the code.

-### 3. Install the Chrome extension

-#### Installing the latest version
+# LaVague Chrome Extension

-You can install the latest published version of the Chrome extension [here](https://chromewebstore.google.com/detail/lavague/johbmggagpndaefakonkdfjpcfdmbfbm)
+## Using the latest Chrome Extension release

-#### Test your extension from local

-You can build the project in order to upload and test it on in your Chrome navigator by running:
-`yarn build` or `npm run build`

-Then run the project with the following code:
-`yarn dev` or `npm run dev`

-It will build the project in watch mode.
-Project build in `dist` directory will be updated upon save.

-Finally, you can upload and test your locally modified Chrome extension by doing the following:
--   Go to the Extensions page [chrome://extensions/](chrome://extensions/)
--   Click the `Load unpacked` button
--   Select the `dist` directory

-Ta-da!
-The extension has been successfully installed.
-Every time you update the extension code, click the refresh button on the LaVague extension.

-### 4. Launch the LaVague DriverServer

-You will then need to use LaVague to serve an instance of `AgentServer`.
-This allows the LaVague extension communicates with a Driver Server using Websockets.
+### Install necessary packages

+You will need to install the following lavague packages:

 ```shell
 pip install lavague-core lavague-server lavague-drivers-remote
 ```

 You will also need to make sure your `OPENAI_API_KEY` is set in your current environment.

+### Running the LaVague chrome extension server

+Next, you will need to use LaVague to serve an instance of `AgentServer`.
+This allows the LaVague extension communicates with a Driver Server using Websockets.

 ```python
 from lavague.core import WorldModel, ActionEngine